ryanzec/coding-standards/README.md

 ### Files/Directories

-MUST be named in all lowercase and use dashes in place of spaces.
+must be named in all lowercase and use dashes in place of spaces.

 ```
 |-- main.sass
 |-- _system-notifications.sass
 ```

-SASS files that will not be compiled into is own CSS file MUST start with an underscore.
+SASS files that will not be compiled into is own CSS file must start with an underscore.

 ```
 |-- main.css